elanetto/elanettoDesign/README.md

 # Front End Development - Year 2 - Agency 2

-**Task:** Work as a group with sprints and a scrum master to create a project from sracth.
-We choose to create an online sticker store.
+**Task:** Collaborate as a group using agile methodology with defined sprints and a dedicated Scrum Master to plan, build, and deliver a project from scratch.
+Our team chose to create an online sticker store.

 ---------